 Since Probability Theory and Statistics both play such a key role in the courses on the programme it is crucial that you have seen enough material from these two fields, equivalent to the first two years of a good UG Mathematics degree.
 For reference of the material you should have seen you could look at the syllabuses of our UG courses Probability 2 and Statistical Methods.

 Note that this programme was primarily designed for students that have not studied Actuarial Science before.
 Even though some study of Actuarial topics is of course not necessarily a problem, we are committed to delivering value for money and we can therefore not accept students whose previous studies significantly overlaps with this programme.
 Though we endeavour to recognise such situations, especially for lesser well known overseas degrees this may not always be very easy and it is ultimately the applicant's own responsibility to prevent this.
 If you have any doubts, make sure to double check the syllabuses of the courses on this programme and of course feel free to get in touch to discuss!

 Fees and funding

 Information about the fees for this programme can be found here.
-There are several sources of funding available, including discounts for University of Manchester graduates, a Bursary scheme, and the UK government's postgraduate loan scheme.
-For details of such opportunities, have a look here.
+There are a variety of funding opportunities available including loyalty bursaries for University of Manchester students (worth £2000) together with an additional 10% reduction for University of Manchester students with a first class degree, and the UK government's postgraduate loan scheme.
+Contact the admissions team for further details of these opportunities.